2 Getting Started with R and RStudio

 2.5 Creating an R Project

 Our first step in RStudio is to create an R Project.
 R Projects are environments that group together input files (e.g., data sets), analyses on those files (e.g., code), and any outputs (e.g., results or plots).
 Creating an R Project will set up a new directory (folder) on your computer.
-Whenever you open that project, you are telling R to work within that specific directory.
+Whenever you open that project, you are telling R to work within that specific directory (in this context, “directory” is just a fancy word for a folder).

-Let’s create an R Project that we will use during these workshops.
+Let’s create an R Project that we will use during these sessions

-Click “File” in the top left hand corner of RStudio-> then click new “New Project”
+1. Click “File” in the top left-hand corner of RStudio → then click “New Project.”

-The “New Project Wizard” screen will pop up.
-Click “New Directory” -> “New Project”
+2. The “New Project Wizard” screen will pop up.
+Click “New Directory” → “New Project.”

-In the “Create New Project” screen, there are four options we are going to change.
+3. In the “Create New Project” screen, there are four options we are going to change:

 Option 1: The “Directory name” options sets the name of the project and associated folder.

-You can set this to whatever you want.
+• You can actually set this directory name to whatever you want, I cannot stop you.
 Just don’t set it to “R”, as this can create problems down the line.

 Option 2: The “Create project as sub-directory of” option selects a place to store this project on your computer.

-You can save it anywhere you like (e.g., your Desktop).
-Just ensure it’s in a place you can easily find and where it won’t be moved (e.g., if you save folders to your desktop but tend to relocate them later, avoid saving it on your desktop).
+• You can save it anywhere you like (e.g., your Desktop).
+Just ensure it’s in a place you can easily find and where it won’t be moved later.

-My recommendation is to create a folder called “R_Programming” on your desktop and save your project inside this folder.
+• My recommendation is to create a folder called “PS6183” on your desktop and save your project inside this folder.

 Option 3: The “Use renv with this project” option enables you to create a virtual environment for this project that will be separate to other R projects.
 Don’t worry for now about what that means, it will be explained later on.